 A 4-H Endowment fund is available to accept donations for the 4-H program.
 The 4-H Endowment supplements 4-H members’ and volunteer leaders’ fundraising efforts to reach their dream goals.
 To meet the changing needs of our County’s youth and to ensure a long-term quality 4-H program, a permanent source of funding is essential.
 The 4-H Endowment, managed by the WA State 4-H Foundation, makes this goal possible.

 Making a donation to the 4-H Endowment may be done in several ways.
 Types of support that can be accepted include: cash gifts, stock/securities (the donor can avoid or reduce capital gains taxes on appreciated assets), memorial gifts, tribute gifts, and gifts of property.
 A direct gift may be sent to either the local Extension office, or the WA State 4-H Foundation.The Washington State 4-H Foundation is a private non-profit foundation governed by a 21-member Board of Trustees for the purpose of serving 4-H youth programs in Washington State.
 The funds are invested with a professional money manager to generate growth but with low risk.
 We thank you for considering an investment in behalf of our 4-H youth and our community.

 San Juan County 4-H Sponsors & Collaborators

 To reach a greater number of youth through 4-H, we collaborate with many organizations.
-To name a few, we have joined forces with public and private island schools, San Juan Island Family Resource Center, San Juan Mentorship Program, Lopez Island Family Resource Center, Orcas Island Prevention Programs, San Juan Island Prevention Coalition, San Juan Island Parks & Recreation, National Parks Service, and the Oregon Museum of Science & Industry.
+To name a few, we have joined forces with public and private island schools, San Juan Island Family Resource Center, San Juan Island Library, Lopez Island Family Resource Center, Orcas Island Prevention Programs, San Juan Island Prevention Coalition, San Juan Island Parks & Recreation, National Parks Service, and the Oregon Museum of Science & Industry.